anyoptimization/pymoo/docs/source/getting_started/part_3.md

 +++

-Having now obtained a set of non-dominated solutions, one can ask how a decision-maker can nail down the set to only a few or even a single solution.
+Having now obtained a set of non-dominated solutions, one can ask how a decision-maker can narrow down the set to only a few or even a single solution.
 This decision-making process for multi-objective problems is also known as Multi-Criteria Decision Making (MCDM).
 You should know that the main focus of *pymoo* lies in the optimization, not the MCDM part.
 However, the framework offers some rudimentary tools to find an appropriate solution.

 +++